 Whilst you are making your training contract applications for X number of years, at the same time you could be progressing a career path in Risk & Compliance that will continue to reward you, pay you more, and give you more exposure.
 If you do decide further down the line that you no longer want to gain a training contract, you'll suddenly find yourself quite an experienced Risk & Compliance professional, rather than stuck in a paralegal role with little to no progression available to you.

-If you'd like to discuss a career in Law Firm Risk & Compliance, give us a call on 0207 117 2542, email us at firstname.lastname@example.org, or message us on LinkedIn.
+If you'd like to discuss a career in Law Firm Risk & Compliance, give us a call on 0207 117 2542, email your CV to email@example.com, or see our latest jobs here.

 Find out more about Law Firm Risk & Compliance in our free fortnightly newsletter.
 We're here to keep you in the loop!